rallepalaveev/A2RESET/Readme.md

 I hope it can be useful to someone.

 I have added a new functionality to the firmware - v2.0.
 If the button is pressed twice quickly within 1 second then the computer disables any anti-reset routines, performs a warm reset and drops to monitor.
+This feature can be useful for programs where there is an anti-reset implemented but the user wants to still break the program end explore what's in the memory.
+An example is the game Cannonball Blitz.

 As a follow up I made a completely new design based on a DMA functionality - called A2DMA-RESET, the design files are in subfolder "DMA".